ProgramIsFun/ue5-force-graph/To_do_list.md

 continue to use the old code from the old project

 Check the original source code of the UE44 square to see how it read a Json object.

+### 11

+Every time I finish compelling, I change the program will crash.

+Try to start a new project and migrate to that new project.